 In response to this, and in order to manage the increasing demands of immigration and tourism, Ecuador declared the islands a national park in 1959.
 The park covers 97.5% of the archipelago’s land area, exempting only those areas already given over to human settlements.
 Shortly after, in 1964, the Charles Darwin Research Station was opened on Santa Cruz to conduct scientific research and inspire conservation efforts across the islands.
 In particular, and still to this day, the Station worked hard to reverse the decline of tortoise and land iguana populations, monitor the health of other endangered wildlife and protect against invasive species.
 They are also involved in working with local communities to help encourage sustainable development, as well as advising the government and park authorities on measures to promote responsible tourism.

-As a part of Ecuador, the Galapagos can only be accessed via the Ecuadorian city of Guayaquil.
-There are three airlines serving the Galapagos – Tame, Avianca and LAN – all operating two flights daily to Baltra island and least one other daily flight to the airport on San Cristobal.
-If you are travelling from Quito, you will have to make a brief stopover at Guayaquil before continuing on to the Galapagos.
+For those thinking of heading to the Galapagos on vacation, given they are a part of Ecuador, the islands can only be accessed via the Ecuadorian cities of Guayaquil or the capital Quito.
+There are two airlines serving the Galapagos – Avianca and LATAM – all operating two flights daily to Baltra island and least one other daily flight to the airport on San Cristobal.

 While Rainforest Cruises aim to provide accurate and up-to-date information, we make no representations as to the accuracy or completeness of any information herein or found by following any link on this site.
 Rainforest Cruises cannot and will not accept responsibility for any omissions or inaccuracies, or for any consequences arising therefrom, including any losses, injuries, or damages resulting from the display or use of this information.